hojimat/oldhomepage/blog/_posts/2018-8-3-bitcointax.md

 layout: post
 title: Bitcoin forgot its roots.
 Should we tax it?
 lang: english
+description: how and why to regulate bitcoin
+keywords: bitcoin, tax, regulation, cryptocurrency, decentralization, anarchy
 ---

 Bitcoin was invented and became popular first within a crypto community whose members were predominantly influenced by the so-called “hacker culture”.